Superluminal Transformations and Indeterminism: Propensities and Indeterministic Causality

-\item $I(P(t)| E(t))_{\text{past}} < I(P(t)| E(t))_{\text{future}}$ \end{enumerate} since the past holds a record of actualised events, where propensities collapse to extremal values, while the future encodes open alternatives that require richer informational content (i.e., the information needed to encode a general rational number). \footnote{Because information storage is finite, the earliest records are gradually erased, as we move forward in time, leaving our knowledge of the remote past effectively indeterminate and open again.
-The indeterminacy of the “open past” differs from the indeterminacy in the future because it never evolves into actualisation.
-Hence, the past still reflects an essential structural asymmetry: the recent past is remembered while the future is partly determined, therefore ``open".}.
+since the past holds a record of actualized events, where propensities take extremal values, while the future encodes open alternatives that require richer informational content (i.e., the information needed to encode a general rational number)\footnote{Because information storage is finite, the earliest records are gradually erased, as we move forward in time, leaving our knowledge of the remote past effectively indeterminate and open again.
+The indeterminacy of the “open past” differs from the indeterminacy in the future because it never evolves into actualization.
+Hence, the past still reflects an essential structural asymmetry: the recent past is remembered while the future is partly determined, therefore ``open".} .